Here's how to take your next step towards a great Union College experience.

 We think Union is great.
 If you've already visited, than you probably already know that.
 If you haven't made the trip to Lincoln yet, you don't have to take our word for it.
-Can come experience Union for yourself!
+Experience Union for yourself!

-Right now we're doing virtual visits, but we plan to start hosting in-person visits again on July 6.
+Right now we're doing virtual visits, but we will keep adjusting to make sure you and our campus stay safe in the pandemic.
+We hope to start hosting in-person visits in early 2021.

 3. Make your $100 confirmation deposit